Skip to content

 → How scalable claims systems create a strong technology and business case for insurers competing in the UK market.

-A customer submits a motor insurance claim after an accident.
-They expect quick acknowledgement, clear updates, and a fair settlement.
-Instead, the claim sits in a queue for days.
-Documents go missing.
 Status updates are unclear.
 Behind the scenes, the insurer’s claims platform is struggling under peak load, manual workflows, and ageing infrastructure.

 This scenario is still common across parts of the UK insurance market.